 Legendary Marine Chesty Puller fed his troops from the bottom up, officers last.
 One Marine serving with him on Guadalcanal in 1942 groused that when he was with him in Nicaragua in the late 1920's the mules ate first, "and brother, them mules could eat!"

 You’d think that those at the top of the financial heap would have learned this ancient lesson in leadership.
 Instead of agitating for lower taxes on their income, the wealthy should take care that they don’t kill the goose that lays their golden nest egg so they’ll still have a country to be rich in.
 I'm no dismal scientist, but it seems to me that everybody's income ultimately derives from middle class people buying stuff.
 We're the plankton in the economic food chain.
-If middle class people can't afford stuff, what will become of "plutonomy"?
+If regular folks can't afford stuff, what will become of "plutonomy"?
 Indeed, what will become of us all?

 * 24% by 2007. in 1915 it was 18%, rose to 23% by 1929, fell with the crash to 15%, then fell to under 10% from 1953 to the late 70's.
 Economists call this the "Great Compression".
 Ushered in by the New Deal, the rise of labor, and the GI Bill, it coincides with the golden era of the middle class in America.
 The subsequent rise in income inequality is called the "Great Divergence."